prioritizr/prioritizr/docs/reference/eval_target_coverage_summary.md

   target (i.e., `"absolute_shortfall"` column) by the total threshold amount associated with each target (i.e., `"absolute_target"` column).

-- met:
+- relative_met:

-  `logical` indicating if each target is met by the solution.
-This column is calculated by checking if the total shortfall associated with each target (i.e., `"absolute_shortfall`" column) is equal to zero.
+  `numeric` proportion of the target that is fulfilled by the solution.
+  This column is calculated by expressing the amount held by the solution (i.e., `"absolute_held"` column) as a fraction of the target threshold.
+Since this metric is only appropriate for describing how well a solution meets targets that have a `">="` sense, targets with a `"<="` or `"="` sense are assigned missing (`NA`) values in this column.

 ## Notes